 2 — Local first

 Your knowledge stays on your machine.
+No cloud dependencies.
+Privacy-friendly.

 3 — Strong linking

 Obsidian's wiki-style linking creates the dense interconnections Karpathy described.
+Notes connect to other notes and concepts compound.

-How OpenClaw Plugs Into Your Obsidian Wiki
+OpenClaw Memory Persistence — How OpenClaw Plugs Into Your Wiki

 Path 1 — Direct MCP

 Obsidian has an MCP (Model Context Protocol) server.
+OpenClaw connects via MCP and queries your vault when needed.

 Path 2 — Via OMI

+OMI captures your activity and exports to Obsidian.
 OpenClaw queries OMI's MCP, which sources from Obsidian.
+I cover this in OpenClaw Memory Persistence Setup.

 Path 3 — Direct file access

 OpenClaw reads Obsidian markdown files directly.
+Simpler but more manual.

 For most users, Path 1 or Path 2 wins.

-Building Your LLM Wiki Structure
+Building Your OpenClaw Memory Persistence Wiki Structure

 How to set up Obsidian for AI use.